 Time Charters.
 A time charter is a contract under which a vessel is chartered for a defined period of time at a fixed daily or monthly rate.
 Under time charters, we are responsible for providing crewing and other vessel operating services, the cost of which is intended to be covered by the fixed rate, while the customer is responsible for substantially all of the voyage expenses, including any bunker fuel consumption, port expenses and canal tolls.
 LPG is typically transported under a time charter arrangement, generally with a term of 12 months.
-However, nine of our current 22 time charters are for long term charters exceeding 12 months.
-For the year ended December 31, 2017, approximately 48.2% of our revenue was generated pursuant to time charters, compared to the approximately 50.5% for the year ended December 31, 2016.
+However, 9 of our current 18 time charters are for long-term charters exceeding 12 months.
+For the year ended December 31, 2018, approximately 54.3% of our revenue was generated pursuant to time charters, compared to the approximately 48.2% for the year ended December 31, 2017 and 50.5% for the year ended December 31, 2016.

 Voyage Charters.
 A voyage charter is a contract, typically for shorter intervals, for transportation of a specified cargo between two or more designated ports.
 This type of charter is priced on a current or "spot" market rate, typically on a price per ton of product carried rather than a daily or monthly rate.
 Under voyage charters, we are responsible for all of the voyage expenses in addition to providing the crewing and other vessel operating services.
 Petrochemical gases have typically been transported pursuant to voyage charters, as the seaborne transportation requirements of petrochemical product traders have historically resulted from a particular product arbitrage at a point in time.
-For the year ended December 31, 2017, approximately 24.5% of our revenue was generated pursuant to voyage charters, compared to approximately 37.0% for the year ended December 31, 2016.
+For the year ended December 31, 2018, approximately 29.1% of our revenue was generated pursuant to voyage charters, compared to approximately 24.5% for the year ended December 31, 2017 and 37.0% for the year ended December 31, 2016.

 Contracts of Affreightment.
 A COA is a contract to carry specified quantities of cargo, usually over prescribed shipping routes, at a fixed price per ton basis (often subject to fuel price or other adjustments) over a defined period of time.
 As such, a COA essentially consists of a number of voyage charters to carry a specified amount of cargo over a specified time period (i.e., the term of the COA), which can span for months to potentially years.
 Similar to a voyage charter, we are typically responsible for all voyage expenses in addition to providing all crewing and other vessel operating services when trading under a COA.
-Three of our vessels are currently operating under contracts of affreightment.
-For the year ended December 31, 2017, approximately 27.3% of our revenue was generated pursuant to COAs, compared to approximately 12.5% for the year ended December 31, 2016.
+For the year ended December 31, 2018, approximately 16.6% of our revenue was generated pursuant to COAs, compared to approximately 27.3% for the year ended December 31, 2017 and 12.5% for the year ended December 31, 2016.